 - Rent a car

 - Book a direct train to Kętrzyn.
-Finally from Kętrzyn you can take a taxi to Wolf's Lair Main Entrance (Around €10 euro).
+Finally, from Kętrzyn take a taxi to Wolf's Lair Main Entrance (Around €10 euro).
 Note that you will need to find a taxi also to return back.
 You might need to arrange this in advance.

-Get a guide in Wolf's Lair
+Get a Guide at the Wolf's Lair

 Traveling by train will take around 5 hours and 30 minutes to get to Wolf's Lair from Warsaw.
 You will need to start early from Warsaw, around 7:00 and you will be back in Warsaw around 21:30 - 22:00.

 Cost and prices to visit Wolf's Lair